Solution

 Monitoring Exhaust Emissions by Remote Sensing

-Each pollutant absorbs light at different wavelengths.
-Therefore, measuring pollutants with laser technology works by analyzing and comparing the loss of light before and right after a vehicle has crossed a laser beam.
-Measuring pollutants with remote sensing technology is nothing new.
-However, current technologies cannot measure, with sufficient accuracy, the cleaner vehicles of the future, due to limited interaction between the laser and the gases or matter of interest and due to the inherent noise of the system.
-The technology developed in NEMO will improve measuring methods in several ways.
-First, with lasers you can narrow down the spectra of which light is emitted and thus more accurately target specific gasses.
-Second, NEMO works to minimize the system noise, and hence create a measuring system, capable of detecting pollutants with an accuracy suited for the future.
-Finally, the laser technology is less vulnerable to external disturbances such as temperature and can therefor be calibration free, enabling autonomous and continuous monitoring, making the system much more cost effective, than existing ones.
+Each pollutant absorbs light at different wavelengths, so measuring pollutants with laser technology involves analysing and comparing the loss of light before and right after a vehicle crosses a laser beam.
+Measuring pollutants with remote sensing technology is not new, but current technologies struggle to measure the cleaner vehicles of the future with sufficient accuracy, due to limited interaction between the laser and the gases or matter of interest and due to the inherent noise of the system.

 Demos